Key Findings

 Each line represents one size decile of banks.
 The persistent gap between small-bank (top) and large-bank (bottom) lines reflects the cross-sectional size penalty.

 The core finding: larger banks have lower NIM both cross-sectionally and within-bank over time.
 But this is not the full story — large banks offset the NIM penalty with higher fee income and noninterest revenue, producing higher overall ROA.
-The NIM penalty is real but the earnings model is different, not worse.
+The earnings model looks different, not necessarily worse.

 Time variation matters: in rolling 20-quarter fixed-effects windows, the within-bank size penalty weakens to about −0.033 in the mid-2010s, steepens to about −0.144 in 2019–2024, and then eases in the latest window.

 Binscatter of average NIM against average log assets (20 equal-sized bins).
+This is descriptive cross-sectional evidence—not the within-bank estimate.
 The downward slope visualizes the between-bank size penalty.